 Thriving enterprise organizations must typically manage hundreds of vendor contracts and millions or billions of dollars in spend - tasks that can often prove difficult and complex to many employers.
-To simplify and streamline their approach to better managing these vendor relationships, organizations are adopting more formalized vendor management programs.
+To simplify and streamline their approach to vendor management and future proof their contingent workforce with the right technology, organizations are adopting more formalized vendor management programs.

 Should these programs include a Vendor Management Office?
 And if so, how will your organization benefit?